KevEdwards/EDASv1.8/README.md

 To build the code you will need to use the pre-assembled editor/assembler to assemble itself!

+You will need to create an emulator disk image with 'a1.8.prg' and 'edasv1.8.src' ( such as edas.d71 ) and mount it to an emulator drive.

-Run a1.8.prg on a C128 / emulator
+Run 'a1.8.prg' on a C128 / emulator with:-

+BLOAD"A1.8"
+SYS 7168

 Load up the tokenised source file 'edasv1.8.src' - see instructions below.

 # Additional Notes